 However, you find yourself staring at it for what seems like an hour, confused with what everything means.
 Not to worry, we’re here to help you break down the TA.
 As you go along, it’s good to download a rental inspection checklist for tenants to smoothen the handover process.
 Read on to find out!

-What’s a Tenancy Agreement (TA) and Why Is It Important?
+What’s a TA and Why is it Important?

-If you’re the kind of person who’d rather forgo food and water for an entire day than go through a legal agreement line by line, think of your TAin this way: It’s here to protect you (and your landlord).
+If you’re the kind of person who’d rather forgo food and water for an entire day than go through a legal agreement line by line, think of your TA as a way to protect you (and your landlord).

 The Tenancy Agreement is a document you can take reference from should there be any disagreements about issues such as monthly rent, maintenance and repairs, and privacy.

-What Can You Find in a Typical Tenancy Agreement (TA)?
+What Can You Find in a Typical TA?